-In support of your CoPilot rollout, Trimble MAPS can run a complimentary "FastPass Analysis" to help ensure addresses and GPS coordinates in your company files match up with locations in the map data used to route commercial vehicles in CoPilot.
+In support of your CoPilot rollout, Trimble Maps can run a complimentary FastPass Analysis to help make sure that addresses and GPS coordinates in your company files match up with locations in the map data used to route commercial vehicles in CoPilot.

-We run a batch analysis of your addresses and, if provided, your geocodes against Trimble MAPS geocodes.
+We run a batch analysis of your addresses and, if provided, your geocodes against Trimble Maps geocodes.

 We break out the results of our matching into four confidence levels.
 (Exact, Fair, Uncertain, Failed)